seydaeasan/pdsnd_github/README.md

 ## Error Handling

-The program incorporates basic error handling for user input.
-If an invalid city, month, or day is entered, the user will be prompted to try again.
+The program includes basic error handling for user input.
+If an invalid city, month, or day is entered, the program will prompt the user to try again.

 ## Contributing